da0p/GithubPage/_posts/2025-02-16-BLE_Review.md

 - Advertising/Scan Response Data: Follows TLV used in data communication (Type-Length-Value), except length comes before
   ![BLE Advertising Parameters](https://raw.githubusercontent.com/da0p/GithubPage/main/docs/assets/advertising_parameters.drawio.png)

+### Extended Advertisements

+- **Secondary advertising channels** concept is introduced in Bluetooth 5, which allows the device to offload data to advertise more data than what's allowed on the primary advertisement channels.
+- Advertisement packets sent on the secondary advertisement channels can use any of three PHYs (1M PHY, 2M PHY, or coded PHY), whereas the primary advertisement channels can only use the coded PHY or the original 1M PHY
+- A central should use 1M PHY or coded PHY when initially searching for peripherals that are sending out advertising packets.

+### Periodic Advertisements

+- A special case of **extended advertisements** and allow a central to "synchronize" to a peripheral that is sending these extended advertisements at a fixed interval
+- Periodic advertisements are transmitted on the primary channels, which hold information to help locate the extended advertisement packet.

 ## Filter Policy